greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

 -   Column compression settings specified for subpartitions override any compression settings at the partition, column or table levels.
 -   When an `ENCODING` clause conflicts with a `WITH` clause, the `ENCODING` clause has higher precedence than the `WITH` clause.

-**Note:** The `INHERITS` clause is not allowed in a table that contains a storage parameter or a column reference storage parameter.
+> **Note** The `INHERITS` clause is not allowed in a table that contains a storage parameter or a column reference storage parameter.

 Tables created using the `LIKE` clause ignore storage parameter and column reference storage parameters.